django-crispy-forms/django-crispy-forms/README.rst

     {% include "uni_form/includes.html" %}

-4. With some additional setup described below, via use of the Django Uni-Form **uni_form_setup** template tag.
+4. With some additional setup described below, via use of the django-uni-form **uni_form_setup** template tag.

     {% uni_form_setup %}